ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

 The Open Cybersecurity Schema Framework can be extended by adding new attributes, objects, and event classes.

 To extend the schema, create a new directory with same structure the top level schema directory.
-The directory may contain the following optinal files and subdirectories.
+The directory may contain the following optional files and subdirectories.

 |             |           |
 | ----------- | --------- |